pulanski/rml/README.md

 - **MLIR Support:** Plan to integrate with MLIR (Multi-Level Intermediate Representation) for advanced optimizations and targeting a wider range of backends.
 - **LLVM IR Lowering:** Aim to lower the IR to LLVM IR, opening the possibility of leveraging LLVM's powerful optimizations and targeting numerous platforms and architectures.
 - **Expanded Rust Feature Support:** Ongoing work to support more complex Rust features, including advanced traits, generics, and async/await.

+### Planned Language/Compiler Features

+#### Optimization Hints

+- Identifies potential optimization opportunities, such as constant folding and unused code elimination.
+- These hints are used in later stages for optimizing the generated C and JavaScript code.